saifeemustafaq/merkletree_assignment/README.md

 ### Output

-You should see an out like the one below
+You should see an output like the one below:

 ```bash
 Root of the tree: d4e6aa093190629dba575173dc9bfc3712038c1c027bcaa65eab53d18867838a